 We need a wake-up call and more concerted efforts towards large-scale skill development and training.
 We may have a situation of too few high-skill workers and not enough jobs for medium- or low-skill workers.
 This needs to be rectified by adjusting the education and skilling system to ready ourselves for the jobs of tomorrow.

-UpGrad develops various programs such as Digital Marketing Certification Program, Product Management Certification Program and PG Diploma in Data Analytics in collaboration with IIIT Bangalore, specially designed for working professionals looking to up-skill themselves.
+UpGrad develops various programs such as Digital Marketing Certification Program, and Product Management Certification Program in collaboration with IIIT Bangalore, specially designed for working professionals looking to up-skill themselves.